 Valerie’s heart for political and community activism has not faltered; Delicious Tamales is an active member of the San Antonio and Austin Hispanic Chambers of Commerce and Valerie has served on the Board of Directors of the Madonna Center in San Antonio.
 She created and continues to award the Delicious Inc. Scholarship Fund to a deserving graduate of Laredo Martin High School, her alma mater.
 She and Herlinda hope to expand educational opportunities for first-generation entrepreneurs with a future college scholarship to be established soon.
 It is their shared belief that with success comes the responsibility of reaching back, helping others better themselves.

 Valerie and Herlinda, continue to work side by side to make an already great company and delicious product, even better, and they look forward to a long family future of continuing what they truly love to do — share Delicious Tamales with you!

 We Support Our Heroes

-Delicious Tamales supports our heroes throughout the San Antonio Community with programs like Tamale Tuesdays for Our Heroes.
+Delicious Tamales supports our heroes throughout the San Antonio and Austin communities with programs like Tamale Tuesdays for Our Heroes.

-We love our community and we remain involved throughout the year with Fiesta event participation as well as The BISH Santa Run and the Blue Santa event at the Frank Garrett Center.
+We love our community, and we remain involved throughout the year with San Antonio Fiesta, the BISH Santa Run and the Blue Santa event at the Frank Garrett Center.